• Skip to primary navigation

 • Trader Joe's Lavash

-• Choice of seasonings
+• Choice of Seasonings: Any seasoning blend preferred.

 For this lavash cracker recipe, I chose Herbes De Provence, a combination of an aromatic mixture of dried Provençal herbs and spices, which traditionally include thyme, basil, rosemary, tarragon, marjoram, oregano, and bay leaf.